mindsmiths/docs/docs/integrations/sms.md

 :::

 ## Setup
-Setting up Infobip Adapter is quick and easy, you'll just need to look for a couple of things on Infobip's portal.
+Setting up **Infobip Adapter** is quick and easy, you'll just need to look for a couple of things on **Infobip's portal**.
 Follow the instructions bellow, and you'll be done with the setup in no time.
 ### Installation
-Start with pip installing the adapter with the following command:
+Start with **pip installing** the adapter with the following command:
 ```console
 pip install "infobip-adapter~=5.2.1"
 ```